Algorithms for Learning Kernels Based on Centered Alignment: Alignment definitions

 gives $A = (\alpha^2 + (1 - \alpha)^2)^{1/2}$.
 Thus, $A$ is never equal to one except for $\alpha = 0$ or $\alpha = 1$ and for the balanced case where $\alpha = 1/2$, its value is $A = 1/\sqrt{2} \approx .707 < 1$.
 In contrast, with our definition, $\rho(K, K') = 1$ for all $\alpha \in [0, 1]$ (see Figure~\ref{fig:align}).

-This mismatch between $A$ (or $\h A$) and the performance values can also be seen in real world data sets.
+This mismatch between $A$ (or $\h A$) and the performance values can also be seen in real world datasets.
 Instances of this problem have been noticed by \cite{meila} and \cite{pothin} who have suggested various (input) data translation methods, and by \cite{align-unpublished} who observed an issue for unbalanced data sets.
-Table~\ref{table:centering}, as well as Figure~\ref{fig:centering}, give a series of empirical results in several classification and regression tasks based on data sets taken from the UCI Machine Learning Repository ({\url{http://archive.ics.uci.edu/ml/}}) and Delve data sets ({\url{http://www.cs.toronto.edu/~delve/data/datasets.html}}).
+Table~\ref{table:centering}, as well as Figure~\ref{fig:centering}, give a series of empirical results in several classification and regression tasks based on datasets taken from the UCI Machine Learning Repository ({ \url{http://archive.ics.uci.edu/ml/}}) and Delve datasets ({ \url{http://www.cs.toronto.edu/~delve/data/datasets.html}}).
 The table and the figure illustrate the fact that the quantity $\h A$ measured with respect to several different kernels does not always correlate well with the performance achieved by each kernel.
 In fact, for the splice classification task, the non-centered alignment is negatively correlated with the accuracy, while a large positive correlation is expected of a good quality measure.
-The centered notion of alignment $\h \rho$ however, shows good correlation along all data sets and is always better correlated than $\h A$.
+The centered notion of alignment $\h \rho$ however, shows good correlation along all datasets and is always better correlated than $\h A$.

 The notion of alignment seeks to capture the correlation between the random variables $K(x, x')$ and $K'(x, x')$ and one could think it natural, as for the standard correlation coefficients, to consider the following definition: